tvyiutnhisokewt/.github/profile/README.md

 Hi,

-I've come to decide to archive this repository due to the fact that I am no longer talking to the other guy in this organization...
+I've come to decide to archive this organization due to the fact that I am no longer talking to the other guy...

-This organization has served as my code playground, but also to maintain my custom Pixel 6a (`bluejay`) Evolution X builds to the other guy.
+This organization has served as my code playground, but also to maintain my custom Pixel 6a (`bluejay`) Evolution X builds to him.
 You'll find:

 * device trees,
 * kernel source, which includes the 90hz mod for `bluejay` (note that there's likely a chance that the display will turn green-ish due to overclocking),